codeitlikemiley/dwm/README.md

 ```

-Another thing to Add either on your .zshrc or .bashrc
+Another thing to Add either on your .zshrc
 This is needed for vulkan to reference proper GPU like intel and NVIDIA

 ```